-In 2014, the Gulf of Mexico Fishery Management Council (Council) reorganized the recreational sector for the harvest of red snapper in the Gulf of Mexico (Gulf) through Amendment 40 (GMFMC 2014a).
-Amendment 40 included actions that defined the private angling and federal for-hire components and allocated the recreational sector's red snapper annual catch limit (ACL; recreational quota) between the recreational components, 42.3% for the federal for-hire component and 57.7% for the private angling component.
+In 2014, the Gulf of Mexico Fishery Management Council (Council) reorganized how the recreational sector harvests red snapper in the Gulf of Mexico (Gulf) through Amendment 40 (GMFMC 2014a).
+Amendment 40 defined the private angling and federal for-hire components and allocated the recreational sector's red snapper annual catch limit (ACL; recreational quota) between the recreational components, 42.3% for the federal for-hire component and 57.7% for the private angling component.
 The private angling component includes anglers fishing from private vessels and for-hire operators without a federal for-hire permit (i.e., state-licensed).
-The federal for-hire component includes all for-hire vessels with a valid or renewable Gulf Charter/Headboat permits.1 Establishing separate components within the recreational sector provides a basis for development of flexible management approaches tailored to each component which may reduce the likelihood for recreational quota overages that could jeopardize the rebuilding of the red snapper stock.
+The federal for-hire component includes all for-hire vessels with a valid or renewable Gulf Charter/Headboat permit for Reef Fish (for-hire permit), including Historical Captain Charter/Headboat permits.1 Establishing separate components within the recreational sector provides a basis for development of flexible management approaches tailored to each component which may reduce the likelihood for recreational quota overages that could jeopardize the rebuilding of the red snapper stock.